yuliuwen/yuliuwen.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">About</h2>

-I am an AI researcher focusing on symbolic and hybrid approaches to human-level and human-centered AI, with applications in the digital transformation of law and finance.
-My expertise lies in knowledge representation and reasoning, formal and computational argumentation, non-monotonic and deontic reasoning, and AI & law.
+I am an AI researcher working on symbolic and hybrid approaches to human-level and human-centered AI, with applications in the digital transformation of law and finance.
+My expertise lies in knowledge representation and reasoning, formal and computational argumentation, non-monotonic and deontic reasoning, AI & law, trustworthy AI, and machine ethics.

-I coordinate the [Zhejiang University – University of Luxembourg Joint Lab on Advanced Intelligent Systems and REasoning (ZLAIRE)](https://www.zlaire.net/).
-More information about TAI, CLAiM, and ICR is available at [TAI–CLAIM–ICR](https://taiclaimicr.github.io/).
+I am currently at the [Luxembourg Institute of Science and Technology (LIST)](https://www.list.lu/), where I am a member of the [Trustworthy AI Group (TAI)](https://researchportal.list.lu/organisation/detail/sd-hands-tai).
+I also co-coordinate two joint initiatives: the [Zhejiang University – University of Luxembourg Joint Lab on Advanced Intelligent Systems and REasoning (ZLAIRE)](https://www.zlaire.net/) and the [TAI–CLAiM–ICR](https://taiclaimicr.github.io/) collaboration, which brings together [TAI](https://researchportal.list.lu/organisation/detail/sd-hands-tai), [Computational Law and Machine Ethics (CLAiM)](https://www.uni.lu/fstm-en/research-groups/computational-law-and-machine-ethics/), and the [Individual and Collective Reasoning Group (ICR)](https://icr.uni.lu/).

+My current research focuses on trustworthy and contestable AI systems that combine formal reasoning, argumentation, and large language models to support responsible decision-making in legal, financial, and ethical domains.

 ## Education
 - **Ph.D.
 Joint Doctorate in LAST-JD-RIoE-MSCA-ITN (Law, Science and Technology Joint Doctorate: Rights of Internet of Everything - funded under the EU's Marie Skłodowska-Curie Action - Innovative Training Network)**, 2019 – 2023, AND